python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Grayscale**: Makes everything black, white, and gray.
  - **Anti─Grayscale**: Makes everything colorful.
  - **Invert Lightness**: Inverts the lightness of all non-image objects on the page.
+ - **Invert Objects**: Inverts the lightness of all media on the page, such as images.
  - **Hue+**: Increases the hue value of colors on the page.
  - **Hue-**: Decreases the hue value of colors on the page.
  - **Saturation+**: Slightly increases the saturation of the page.